 Day 9: Trek day 5

 From Huayhuash, yes, we head towards another pass!
-Paso Portachuelo Huayhuash will be our goal on this day, with a height of 15,600', our highest pass to date.
+Paso Portachuelo Huayhuash will be our goal on this day, with a height of 15,670', our highest pass to date.
 While the passes are at high altitude, our acclimatization is improving daily, allowing us to trek with less effort and with the crossing of each high pass, things become easier.
 Again, the views continue to stretch out as we move along our trek.
-The trail is easier walking today to our next camp at Lagoon Viconga (14,100'), and we'll pull into camp after 6-7 hours of trekking.
+The trail is easier walking today to our next camp near Lagoon Viconga (14,470'), and we'll pull into camp after 5-6 hours of trekking.

 Day 10: Trek day 6

-A trek of 6-7 hours will take us from Viconga through another, pass, Cuyoc, at 16,728'.
+A trek of 5-6 hours will take us from Viconga through another, pass, Cuyoc, at 16,550'; this is our highest pass of the trek and will require some celebration!
 These highpoints throughout the trek are not summits, but they are spectacular viewpoints and achievements in amazing terrain.
-Camp at Hatun Cuyoc will await our group at 14,760'.
+Camp at Hatun Cuyoc will await our group at 14,770'.

 Day 11: Trek day 7

-A day we will remember for its views, as we trek from Hatun Cuyoc over San Antonio Pass; at 16,662' this is our highest pass of the trek and will require some celebration!
-From the pass, our group will see many impressive peaks, including Siula Grande, Jurao, Rasac, Jerupaja, all icy-clad steep Cordilleran peaks.
-Our descent from the pass will take us into the Callinca Valley, and we'll arrive at our camp at Huayllapa, at 11,450'.
-The lower camp will be a nice reward after our 7-8 hours of trekking.
+A day we will remember for its views, as we trek from Hatun Cuyoc over San Antonio Pass, another high point for our group at 16,400'.
+From the pass, we will see many impressive peaks, including Siula Grande, Jurao, Rasac, Jerupaja, all icy-clad steep Cordilleran peaks.
+Our descent from the pass will take us into the Callinca Valley, and we'll arrive at our camp near the village of Huayllapa, at 11,500'.
+The lower camp will be a nice reward after our 8-9 hours of trekking today.

 Day 12: Trek day 8

 "Just" another day in a spectacular area!
-From Huayllapa, we'll climb up and through Punta Tapush, at 15,645', and then descend to camp at Gashpapampa (14,432').
+From Huayllapa, we'll climb up the river valley, through Punta Tapush, at 15,645', and then descend to camp at Gashpapampa (14,840').
 The trekking routine will have set in, and it'll allow trekkers to take in the incredible terrain we'll pass through.
-Time on the trail today will be 7-8 hours.
+Time on the trail today will be 6-7 hours.

 Day 13: Trek day 9

 The morning's breakfast will start the day, as we trek from our camp at Gashpapampa around the nearby peak, Diablo Mudo.
-Continuing the journey around this lofty peak, we'll arrive later in the day at Jahuacocha, at 13,128'.
-It'll be a lovely day, and we'll be ready for a solid night of sleep.
+Continuing the journey around this lofty peak, we'll climb up to the top of Punta Yauche, at 15,825 ft and take in the views, and then begin our descent towards Jahuacocha.
+After about 5 hours of trekking, we'll arrive later in the day at Jahuacocha (13,300') with incredible lakeside views of the Cordillera Huayhuash.
+It'll be a lovely day, and we'll be ready for a solid night of sleep!

 Day 14: Trek day 10

-We'll wake early, our last day, and trek to the village of Pampa Llamac, 14,268'.
-We'll be met by our transportation here, and we'll start the long drive back to Huaraz.
+We'll wake early, our last day, and trek to the village of Pampa Llamac, at 10,660'.
+Our last day of trekking will take us along the side of the river valley and up and over Pampa Llamac Pass, at 14,048', giving us our last views of the incredible mountains behind us.
+We'll be met by our transportation in the village of Pampa Llamac, and we'll start the long drive back to Huaraz.
 Memories of our incredible trekking experience will lull us to sleep by the time we arrive in Huaraz.
 Upon arrival there, we'll have a group dinner in town and celebrate our trek over 8 high passes passing an endless display of impressive summits!
 Overnight in hotel in a comfy bed.

 Day 15: Drive from Huaraz to Lima, and flights home